CHLSS

 There must be at least 25 years between the age of the child and any applicant.

-Please contact us to discuss your individual eligibility concerns.
+Please contact us to discuss any individual eligibility concerns.

 The Process

 The first step is to apply and begin the home study.
-If you live in MD, MN, VA, or WI, we can complete your home study.
+If you live in Minnesota, we can complete your home study.
 If you live elsewhere, you need to find an agency licensed in your state to complete your home study and we will serve as the primary provider/placing agency.
 We will then guide you to apply for approval from USCIS and compile a dossier that is sent to India, requesting approval from CARA.

 After your case is approved by CARA, our program staff works with you to identify a child for whom you would be an appropriate match.
 Children are identified via an online portal operated by CARA.
 Depending on openness to gender and identified needs, we anticipate the wait for a referral to be 3-18 months from the time of approval by CARA; although this timing fluctuates.